HakaiInstitute/hakai-ckan-records-checks/docs/issues/44f66387-efdb-452d-aabd-adb69ee13f2e.md

 ---
-title: <a title='44f66387-efdb-452d-aabd-adb69ee13f2e' href='/issues/44f66387-efdb-452d-aabd-adb69ee13f2e/' target='_blank'>High-resolution record of surface seawater CO2 content from August 2016 to August 2017 collected in at the OceansAlaska shellfish hatchery in Ketchikan, Alaska, USA</a>
+title: High-resolution record of surface seawater CO2 content from August 2016 to August 2017 collected in at the OceansAlaska shellfish hatchery in Ketchikan, Alaska, USA
 hide:
   - navigation
   - toc
 ---

-# <a title='44f66387-efdb-452d-aabd-adb69ee13f2e' href='/issues/44f66387-efdb-452d-aabd-adb69ee13f2e/' target='_blank'>High-resolution record of surface seawater CO2 content from August 2016 to August 2017 collected in at the OceansAlaska shellfish hatchery in Ketchikan, Alaska, USA</a>
+# High-resolution record of surface seawater CO2 content from August 2016 to August 2017 collected in at the OceansAlaska shellfish hatchery in Ketchikan, Alaska, USA

+Records page: <a href='https://catalogue.hakai.org/dataset/ca-cioos_94ded8f9-4ee7-407d-80eb-bf217ce7d260' target='_blank'>link</a>

 <div id='map'></div>